Radar Odometry Combining Probabilistic Estimation and Unsupervised Feature Learning: Conclusions and Future Work

 In recent years, robotics research has become increasingly reliant on high-quality datasets for training deep learning algorithms.
 The size and scope of these datasets is a limiting factor in the performance of many robotic systems.
 However, collecting and annotating these datasets is an expensive and labour-intensive process.
 For this reason, it is important that research in robotics trend towards solutions that are more data efficient.
 By foregoing the need for groundtruth pose information, our unsupervised architecture enables large quantities of training data to be collected with relative ease.

 Our framework is a hybrid of modern deep learning and classic probabilistic state estimation.
 Deep learning can be used to process rich sensor data while probabilistic estimation can be used to handle out-of-distribution samples through outlier rejection schemes.
 Furthermore, our modular framework enables many future extensions and avenues of research.
-For example, as is done by \citet{burnett_ral21}, we plan on incorporating motion compensation into our estimator, which should be straightforward as our probabilistic estimator need not be differentiable.
+For example, we plan on incorporating IMU factors into our estimator, which should be straightforward with our probabilistic estimator.